La Llagonne – Lac d’en Calvet – Pla de Barrès – Mont-Louis

 Please note: at the time of writing, one of the signposts is rotated by 90° and points towards Mont-Louis in the wrong direction.
 After passing the sewage treatment plant on the opposite bank, join a forest track and follow it to the left to reach the D618.

 (9) Without crossing the D618, immediately take the path leading down to the left, running alongside the waste collection centre gate.
-Continue to a tunnel that takes you under a bend in the road linking Mont-Louis to La Llagonne, and take this road
+Continue to a tunnel that takes you under a bend in the road linking Mont-Louis to La Llagonne, and follow this road

-(10) Leave the “La Llagonne – Balcons de la Têt” path on your left and follow the Têt along the straight tarmac road leading to Mont-Louis.
+(10) Leave the “La Llagonne – Balcons de la Têt” path on your left and follow the River Têt along the straight tarmac road leading to Mont-Louis.

 (12) Turn left to reach the junction of Rue du Foirail and Rue Mirabeau.
 Follow the latter, turn left to pass the post office and continue straight ahead to reach the South Gate.
 Leave the village walls and head towards the N116.